In our article about 5 retro horror games to play on the PC, we went over some classics to add a little more “spooky” to your Halloween.

 Developed by Atari in 1984, Gremlins is another great game based on a movie.

 You play as Billy from the movie, Gremlins has two playable modes.
-In the first mode, Billy runs across the screen in an attempt to catch Mogwai before they eat the hamburgers at your bottom of the screen.
+In the first mode, Billy runs across the screen in an attempt to catch Mogwai before they eat the hamburgers at the bottom of the screen.

 The second mode is kind of like Space Invaders.
 It involves you moving around the bottom of the screen and shooting at the descending gremlins before they devour you.